 After an amputation, depending on your particular situation, you will remain in the hospital for several days.
 You will receive instructions as to how to change your dressing.
 You will be discharged home when the healing process is going well and you are able to take care of yourself with assistance.

 After surgery, you may experience emotional concerns, such as grief over the lost limb or a physical condition known as phantom pain (a sense of feeling pain or sensation in your amputated limb).
-If this is the case, you may receive medications or other types of nonsurgical approaches.
+If you have any of these symptoms, tell your doctor immediately.
+He or she may recommend medications or other types of nonsurgical approaches.

 Once you are home, it is important to follow the instructions given to you by your doctor.
 You will receive detailed instructions as to how to care for the surgical site, dressing changes, bathing, activity level, and physical therapy.